x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/queues/relocate-queue-database.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 6/7/2018
+ms.date: 7/6/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: f170cb0c-04a9-4fa7-b594-206e3a787e14
-description: "Summary: Learn how to move or recreate the message queue database in Exchange 2016."
+description: "Summary: Learn how to move or recreate the message queue database in Exchange Server."
 ---

 # Change the location of the queue database

- **Summary**: Learn how to move or recreate the message queue database in Exchange 2016.
+ **Summary**: Learn how to move or recreate the message queue database in Exchange 2016 and Exchange 2019.

-Like previous versions of Exchange, Exchange 2016 uses an Extensible Storage Engine (ESE) database for queue message storage.
+Like previous versions of Exchange, Exchange 2016 and Exchange 2019 use an Extensible Storage Engine (ESE) database for queue message storage.
 All the different queues are stored in a single ESE database.
-Queues exist on Exchange 2016 Mailbox servers and Edge Transport servers.
+Queues exist on Exchange Mailbox servers and Edge Transport servers.
 For more information about queues, see [Queues and messages in queues](queues.md).

 The location of the queue database and the queue database transaction logs is controlled by keys in the `%ExchangeInstallPath%Bin\EdgeTransport.exe.config` XML application configuration file.
 This file is associated with the Exchange Transport service.
 The following table explains each key in more detail.